Asia/Pacific Group on Money Laundering

 The year 2022 marked the 25th anniversary of the formal establishment of APG.
 The annual meeting in July 2022 was convened in Kuala Lumpur, Malaysia.

-Jurisdictions that join the APG, either as members or as observers, commit to effectively implement, in law and regulation, the 40 Recommendations of the Financial Action Task Force (FATF).
+Jurisdictions that join the APG, either as members or as observers, commit to effectively implementing, in law and regulation, the 40 Recommendations of the Financial Action Task Force (FATF).
 These standards, originally issued in 1990, were substantially updated in 2001 and then again in 2012, and were supplemented by a complex assessment methodology in 2013 which forms the benchmark for mutual evaluations.
-Both of these documents are under review by the FATF to be completed by 2024 to take into account a number of issues both technical and effectiveness related as a result of the FATF's fourth round of evaluations that commenced in 2014.
+Both of these documents are under review by the FATF to be completed by 2024 to take into account a number of issues both technical and effectiveness as a result of the FATF's fourth round of evaluations that commenced in 2014.
 Their improved content will form the basis of a further round of country evaluations commencing after 2024.

 Role

 APG has a number of roles as set out in its strategic plan, including: